 Philadelphia-born singer Billy Paul successfully performed for a half century, but is principally known for a single hit, 1972's huge, controversial smash "Me and Mrs. Jones."
 It was without a doubt one of the most lauded soul songs ever -- after overcoming some inital controversy -- and Paul made it his own with an expressive delivery over pristine Gamble & Huff production.

-Paul grew up in Philadelphia in a household where jazz ruled.
+Paul (born Paul Williams) grew up in Philadelphia in a household where jazz ruled.
 He attended Temple University and Granoff Music School, and soon after was performing locally, covering virtually all types of popular music to growing crowds.
 By the late 50s he was appearing with Jazz and Pop stars such as Charlie Parker and Nancy Wilson and cut his first record, "Why Am I," for Jubilee Records.
 He later teamed with upstart record executive Kenny Gamble for the live jazz album, Feeling Good At The Cadillac Club and the more soulful Ebony Woman.